There are many ways to partner with Simple Steps. Better Air.

 If you see the red alert sign in summer, you know the air quality in metropolitan Denver and the Front Range region is poor.

-24-hour ozone advisories are issued when air quality can be harmful to all of us, especially the young and elderly, those with respiratory illnesses and who spend a lot of time outdoors.
+Ozone advisories are issued when air quality can be harmful to all of us, especially the young and elderly, those with respiratory illnesses and who work or exercise outdoors.

 To receive Ozone Action Alerts, click here.
-If you are interested in receiving other information from the Regional Air Quality Council, like stakeholder meeting, event or health information, click here.
+If you are interested in receiving other information from the RAQC, like stakeholder meetings, events or health information, click here.

 Once air quality has returned to normal levels, the region will return to a non-alert status.